 - All your files are available for download during this process.

 - The amount of space used by your backed up files is consistent with the size of your file selection and backup completion percentage.
 To verify the amount of space used:

 - From the list of existing destinations, select the destination containing the archive you are verifying.

 - Verify that the Space used is reasonable for your file selection size and previous backup completion.

-The Code42 app's cache includes information on deduplicated data.
-You'll experience the above behavior if the Code42 app needs to rebuild its cache for any reason.
+The Code42 agent's cache includes information on deduplicated data.
+You'll experience the above behavior if the Code42 agent needs to rebuild its cache for any reason.
 This is something that happens on occasion under normal use.

 How does compression help?